beads-implement

 • Only pause to ask for help when blocked, when information is missing, or when a meaningful decision is required.

-• When complete, close the bead (or mark it done) with a clear reason.
+• When complete, close the bead with a clear reason.

-• After closing, run the session-end sync step recommended by bd prime for your installed bd version.
+• For bd, follow the session-end sync step recommended by bd prime or the loaded local Beads skill for the installed version.

 • Provide a concise summary of completed tasks, commits made, and what remains (if anything).